Ravi Gulati (EastEnders)

 Ravi Gulati is a fictional character from the BBC soap opera EastEnders and is portrayed by Aaron Thiara.
 Ravi made his first appearance in episode 6515, originally broadcast on 4 July 2022.
 Ravi was introduced as a fellow prisoner of established character Phil Mitchell (Steve McFadden) and a former associate of Kheerat Panesar (Jaz Deol), though later revealed as the illegitimate son of Nish Panesar (Navin Chowdhry); however, viewers did not originally know this, as there was no announcement prior to the plot twist.
+In August 2026, it was announced that Thiara had quit the soap after four years, with Ravi departing the soap later in the year.